mego74/XRay-AtlasPharaohs/README.md

 # XRay-AtlasPharaohs

 An update for the actual application (Atlas Pharaohs).
-This update is for determine if the user infected with corona or not using tensorflow.
+This update is for determine if the user is infected with corona or not using tensorflow.

 ## Getting Started